A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 Radar images, or heatmaps, are appealing to researchers given their similarity to images, especially in classification.
 Given that the radar data is often a top-down representation of a scene, objects can also be accurately tracked through multiple images if desired.
 Both \cite{major2019vehicle} and \cite{akita2019object} used recurrent neural networks to track objects identified in earlier convolutional neural networks through scenes, demonstrating a cross between metric and semantic applications.

 \citet{major2019vehicle} avoids peak detection methods like CFAR and non-maximal suppression in favor of creating direct radar tensors to train a vehicle detection network.
-The network separates the full 3D range-azimuth-Doppler tensor into multiple bimodal, range-azimuth, range-Doppler, and azimuth-Doppler tensors with radar intensity summed across the removed dimensions.
+The network separates the full 3D range-azimuth-Doppler tensor into multiple bimodal, range-azimuth, range-Doppler, and azimuth-Doppler tensors with intensity summed across the removed dimensions.
 These ``images'' are then concatenated and the features space is converted from polar to Cartesian coordinates before applying time varying information in a traditional LSTM \cite{hochreiter1997long} block to generate detections and velocity estimation of other vehicles. \citet{akita2019object} showed how an LSTM-RCNN could be used to classify and track vehicles, pedestrians, and cyclists on raw radar range-azimuth images.
 Additional processing of these images including hand selected feature clouds and cluster maximums reduced accuracy metrics across the neural networks.
+Rather than separating 3D tensors, \citet{palffy2020cnn} conducted single-shot obstacle detection of pedestrians, cyclists, and vehicles on sub-samples of range-azimuth-Doppler velocity radar images processed by a two stage CNN analyzing spatial and velocity data around identified targets.

 \citet{wang2021rodnet} used stereo-object localization fused with radar range-azimuth frequency heatmaps in a cross-modal supervision pipeline to a secondary radar only neural network which produce confidence maps of prediction labels on said heatmaps.
-These then undergo a localized non-maximum suppression to identify distinct object center peaks.
-An example of their method is shown in Figure \ref{fig:rodnet}. \citet{wang2021rodnet} identifies weaknesses in detecting larger objects and detecting multiple objects, provided the radar's limited resolution in some dimensions.
+These then undergo a localized non-maximum suppression to identify distinct object center peaks. \citet{wang2021rodnet} identifies weaknesses in detecting larger objects and detecting multiple objects, provided the radar's limited resolution in some dimensions.

 Outside of automotive-centered classification, \cite{lien2016soli} use high frequency dynamic clustering algorithms to track gestures from a singular wide angle beam, leveraging digital beam steering techniques and machine learning to identify said gestures via feature extraction in cluster centers.
-The authors also highlight the use of velocity information as a key breakthrough in identifying relevant signals in otherwise low resolution positional signals from radar spectral images.
+The authors highlight the use of velocity information as a key breakthrough in identifying relevant signals in otherwise low resolution positional signals from radar spectral images.